Parents Guide to ADHD

 These behaviors must also be interfering significantly with schoolwork or social interaction.

 To make an accurate diagnosis, a clinician should collect information from several people who have observed your child, including you, other caregivers, and teachers.

 Parents and teachers should be asked to fill out a rating scale, such as the SNAP, the Child Behavior Checklist, or Connor’s Checklist, to capture an accurate assessment of the frequency of symptoms over a period of time.
-A child may be given a test called a Continuous Performance Test, which rates his ability to complete a repetitive task over a period of time and can give a more complex picture of his ADHD symptoms.
+A child may be given a test called a Continuous Performance Test, which rates her ability to complete a repetitive task over a period of time and can give a more complex picture of her ADHD symptoms.

 Who can diagnose ADHD?

 ADHD can be diagnosed by any doctor or mental health professional, including:

 - Social workers

 But in the majority of cases, only medical doctors like psychiatrists can prescribe medication to treat it.
 (Some states allow psychologists to prescribe, and nurse practitioners and physician’s assistants often can, as well.)
 The overwhelming majority of ADHD diagnoses are made by pediatricians, though parents should be aware that many pediatricians don’t have advanced training in psychiatric disorders, and an ADHD diagnosis should not be made in a quick office visit, based solely on a report that a child is having trouble concentrating in school.
 Inattention can be caused by other things, and giving a child ADHD medication won’t address his problems if he doesn’t have ADHD.

 Research shows that a combined approach of medication and behavioral therapy is the most effective treatment.

 For moderate to severe cases of ADHD the first line of treatment is usually medication.
 ADHD medications called psychostimulants, which increase the amount of certain chemicals in the brain, help children focus and curb impulsivity and hyperactivity.